JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

  **Execution context**: a wrapper to help manage the code that is running

- Thare are lots of LE.
+ There are lots of LE.
 Which one is running is managed via EC.
 It can contain things beyond what you've written in your code.
-Cuz our code can be processed a whole other set of programs that someone else wrote.
+Becase our code can be processed a whole other set of programs that someone else wrote.

  ## Conceptual Aside: Name/Value Pairs and Objects